CS3300Group9/BusyBookings/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-If running this close to last push, the external database may still be running.
-However, if it is not, change the api calls to have a new base URL of [http://localhost:3001](http://localhost:3001) and run:

-### `node server.js`

-This is a hassle to do, so we apologize in advanced if needed to be done.

 ## Trouble Shooting